carnotresearch/cr-sparse/docs/index.rst

 CR.Sparse
 =====================================

-A JAX/XLA based library of accelerated algorithms for inverse problems in sparse representation and compressive sensing.
+A JAX/XLA based library of accelerated models and algorithms for inverse problems in sparse representation and compressive sensing.
 `GITHUB <https://github.com/carnotresearch/cr-sparse>`_.